Neptune-Crypto/neptune-core/developer_docs/reorganizations.md

 - mempool

 The wallet handles transactions that the client holds the spending keys for.
-The light state contains the latest blocks which verifies the validity of the entire history of the blockchain.
+The light state contains the latest block which verifies the validity of the entire history of the blockchain.
 The archival state is optional and allows, among other things, the client to re-synchronize wallets that are no longer up-to-date.
 The mempool keeps track of transactions that are not yet included